 I think it’s good to mention this just so that we normalize the fact that most of us feel unprepared but we still end up doing just fine.
 Maybe there are others listening today and they feel ready and that’s great too.
 So we are not here to scare anyone off but just to come alongside you and say that it’s normal to have some butterflies and encourage you through this part of your journey.

 There are a number of things to consider and I think it’s important to talk through these with your spouse and just connect at that deeper level as you talk about your fears, uncertainties, and doubts.
 That will strengthen your bond as you come to this new phase of life.

-Common Challenges When Babies Arrive
+Common Challenges When Becoming a Parent

 No doubt about it: having kids is tough.
 Almost all couples with newborn babies experience challenges such as[ii]: